rasoolims/ImageTranslate/README.md

 * kk: kk, ru, en
 * ro: ro, it, en

 You could you the model along with the tokenizers inside them to fine-tune or train new models.
+Their tokenizer folders are inside the pre-trained translation packages ([this link](https://drive.google.com/drive/u/2/folders/10aojSCqlYCunTv9swDCgkcrVkJ6xP4xE)).

 ## Train Image Captioning